 If another agent is offering to sell the same house for a fixed price of €1600 inc VAT – that would be a saving of €6700.

-The vast majority of houses for sale are found on Daft.ie or Myhome.ie – so as long as your house is on those it will be found by potential buyers.
+The vast majority of houses for sale in Ireland are found on Daft.ie or Myhome.ie – so as long as your house is on those it will be found by potential buyers.

 By using a percentage commission it means that the bigger price the agent gets for your house – the bigger their fee.
 On a €250k house a difference of €5k on the selling price means quite a lot to the seller – but to the estate agent it would mean just an extra €75 euro commission .
 It might be more cost effective to the agent to persuade the seller to sell it quickly at the lower price.